How to Perform a Comprehensive Display Audit

 Limitations of Web-Based Testing

 • Browser color management: Web browsers apply color management that may not accurately represent your panel's native output.
-For professional color-critical work, use dedicated calibration hardware like an X-Rite i1Display Pro.
+For color-critical work, use dedicated calibration hardware like an X-Rite i1Display Pro.

 • Compression artifacts: Some browsers apply subtle compression to rendered content.
 This is why we use native CSS gradients rather than image files for the banding test.

 • Refresh rate limitations: Web-based tests are limited to your browser's rendering refresh rate.
-For high-refresh-rate gaming monitors (144Hz+), use our Display Test tool which includes motion blur and response time tests.
+For high-refresh-rate gaming monitors (144Hz+), use our Display Test tool, which includes motion blur and response time tests.

 Frequently Asked Questions